falent/googleHomeAssistantExpressNodeJS/README.md

 <div id='id-google-actions'/>

 ### 2.1 Google Actions
 You can imagine an action as a part of a voice programm that extends the functionality of the Google Assistant.
-To start your voice action you need an invocation name.
+To start your voice action you need an invocation name. (if you already programmed Alexa, action is like an alexa's skill).

 In our case we will create a change rate action and we can start it by saying "OK Google, talk to [your defined invocation name]".
 After that Google will call your external fulfillment  to start a conversation with the user.
-The fulfilment is based upon your deployed web application.
+The fulfilment is based upon your deployed application.

-The voice interactions are transformed from audio to text and backward till a conversation between the user and Google assistant reaches its end for example by saying stop.
+The voice interactions are transformed from audio to text and backward till a conversation between the user and Google assistant reaches its end (for example by saying stop).

 ![https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png](https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png)
 Source: https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png

 #### 2.1.1 Create a new project
 Open Google Actions page [https://developers.google.com/actions/](https://developers.google.com/actions/) and create a new project.
 You need a Google account to log in.
 Click a plus button (add / import project) and after that create a project and give it a name.
 ![
 ](https://lh3.googleusercontent.com/50jWUNN65ATGNwEusMOjTQiZ2uRYVMtZ_0-8FAo9oqWmngq9JMrTNHpYSJSsh-gKXkkrxRcaO49f "Create Project")
 !